vavanberlo/BINF6250/lab_PR/PROPOSAL.md

 I also hope to implement a simple UI for making choices of parameters and desired filters as well as showing results, however, I have not done research in this direction yet.

-I will consider the tool a success if it can return sets of teams that meet the criteria set by the weighting system.
+I will consider the tool a success if it can return sets of teams that meet the criteria set by the weighing system.
 One way of checking this will be with a report of choices made over many many runs to determine if the algorithm is correctly deprioritizing legendary, starter, unevolved, and popular Pokemon, and not choosing only from a very small pool over time.

 # Pitfall Scan